AmerisourceBergen Co. (NYSE:ABC) Shares Sold by Ritholtz Wealth Management

-Ritholtz Wealth Management cut its holdings in shares of AmerisourceBergen Co.
-(NYSE:ABC) by 20.3% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 2,633 shares of the company’s stock after selling 671 shares during the period.
-Ritholtz Wealth Management’s holdings in AmerisourceBergen were worth $255,000 at the end of the most recent quarter.
+Ritholtz Wealth Management trimmed its position in AmerisourceBergen Co.
+(NYSE:ABC) by 20.3% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,633 shares of the company’s stock after selling 671 shares during the period.
+Ritholtz Wealth Management’s holdings in AmerisourceBergen were worth $255,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds have also modified their holdings of ABC.
-Optas LLC increased its position in shares of AmerisourceBergen by 99.9% in the 3rd quarter.
-Optas LLC now owns 9,618 shares of the company’s stock valued at $932,000 after acquiring an additional 4,807 shares during the period.
-NuWave Investment Management LLC boosted its holdings in AmerisourceBergen by 6,237.5% in the third quarter.
-NuWave Investment Management LLC now owns 1,014 shares of the company’s stock valued at $98,000 after purchasing an additional 998 shares during the last quarter.
-AMJ Financial Wealth Management purchased a new stake in AmerisourceBergen in the third quarter valued at $2,838,000.
-Harbor Investment Advisory LLC boosted its holdings in AmerisourceBergen by 227.9% in the third quarter.
-Harbor Investment Advisory LLC now owns 928 shares of the company’s stock valued at $90,000 after purchasing an additional 645 shares during the last quarter.
-Finally, Kendall Capital Management boosted its stake in shares of AmerisourceBergen by 56.7% during the 3rd quarter.
-Kendall Capital Management now owns 8,350 shares of the company’s stock worth $809,000 after acquiring an additional 3,020 shares in the last quarter.
-64.09% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
+FDx Advisors Inc. boosted its holdings in AmerisourceBergen by 124.6% in the first quarter.
+FDx Advisors Inc. now owns 10,596 shares of the company’s stock valued at $37,000 after purchasing an additional 5,879 shares during the last quarter.
+The Manufacturers Life Insurance Company boosted its stake in shares of AmerisourceBergen by 15.5% during the 1st quarter.
+The Manufacturers Life Insurance Company now owns 164,581 shares of the company’s stock worth $14,566,000 after acquiring an additional 22,142 shares in the last quarter.
+AXA boosted its stake in shares of AmerisourceBergen by 9.8% during the 1st quarter.
+AXA now owns 60,743 shares of the company’s stock worth $5,376,000 after acquiring an additional 5,400 shares in the last quarter.
+Ellevest Inc. boosted its stake in shares of AmerisourceBergen by 216.1% during the 2nd quarter.
+Ellevest Inc. now owns 294 shares of the company’s stock worth $30,000 after acquiring an additional 201 shares in the last quarter.
+Finally, State of Alaska Department of Revenue boosted its stake in shares of AmerisourceBergen by 1.8% during the 2nd quarter.
+State of Alaska Department of Revenue now owns 29,114 shares of the company’s stock worth $2,933,000 after acquiring an additional 518 shares in the last quarter.
+64.09% of the stock is currently owned by hedge funds and other institutional investors.

-AmerisourceBergen (NYSE:ABC) last announced its quarterly earnings results on Wednesday, August 5th.
-The company reported $1.85 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.58 by $0.27.
+AmerisourceBergen (NYSE:ABC) last posted its quarterly earnings data on Wednesday, August 5th.
+The company reported $1.85 EPS for the quarter, beating analysts’ consensus estimates of $1.58 by $0.27.
+The company had revenue of $45.37 billion for the quarter, compared to analyst estimates of $44.71 billion.
 AmerisourceBergen had a net margin of 0.84% and a return on equity of 46.04%.
-The firm had revenue of $45.37 billion for the quarter, compared to analyst estimates of $44.71 billion.
-During the same period last year, the business earned $1.76 EPS.
-AmerisourceBergen’s revenue for the quarter was up .3% compared to the same quarter last year.
-As a group, research analysts forecast that AmerisourceBergen Co. will post 7.87 earnings per share for the current year.
+AmerisourceBergen’s quarterly revenue was up .3% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.76 earnings per share.
+As a group, equities research analysts expect that AmerisourceBergen Co. will post 7.87 EPS for the current year.

-Several equities research analysts have recently issued reports on the stock.
-Morgan Stanley increased their target price on shares of AmerisourceBergen from $112.00 to $121.00 and gave the stock an “overweight” rating in a research note on Thursday, August 6th.
-Credit Suisse Group upped their price target on shares of AmerisourceBergen from $111.00 to $118.00 and gave the stock an “outperform” rating in a research report on Monday, August 10th.
-Bank of America increased their price objective on shares of AmerisourceBergen from $85.00 to $88.00 and gave the company an “underperform” rating in a report on Tuesday, July 21st.
+Several research firms recently weighed in on ABC.
+Bank of America upped their price target on shares of AmerisourceBergen from $85.00 to $88.00 and gave the stock an “underperform” rating in a research report on Tuesday, July 21st.
 UBS Group increased their price objective on shares of AmerisourceBergen from $99.00 to $112.00 and gave the company a “buy” rating in a report on Monday, August 10th.
-Finally, ValuEngine upgraded shares of AmerisourceBergen from a “strong sell” rating to a “sell” rating in a report on Monday, August 3rd.
-Two investment analysts have rated the stock with a sell rating, three have given a hold rating and six have given a buy rating to the stock.
-AmerisourceBergen has a consensus rating of “Hold” and a consensus target price of $105.80.
+Credit Suisse Group raised their price target on shares of AmerisourceBergen from $111.00 to $118.00 and gave the stock an “outperform” rating in a report on Monday, August 10th.
+Morgan Stanley raised their price target on shares of AmerisourceBergen from $112.00 to $121.00 and gave the stock an “overweight” rating in a report on Thursday, August 6th.
+Finally, ValuEngine raised shares of AmerisourceBergen from a “strong sell” rating to a “sell” rating in a research report on Monday, August 3rd.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and six have assigned a buy rating to the company’s stock.
+AmerisourceBergen has a consensus rating of “Hold” and a consensus price target of $105.80.

 In other AmerisourceBergen news, EVP John G. Chou sold 5,602 shares of the company’s stock in a transaction dated Tuesday, September 15th.
 The shares were sold at an average price of $94.88, for a total value of $531,517.76.
 Also, EVP Robert P. Mauch sold 5,262 shares of the company’s stock in a transaction dated Thursday, August 20th.
 The shares were sold at an average price of $101.72, for a total transaction of $535,250.64.
 Following the completion of the sale, the executive vice president now directly owns 28,091 shares in the company, valued at approximately $2,857,416.52.
 The disclosure for this sale can be found here.
 In the last three months, insiders have sold 19,563 shares of company stock worth $1,906,886.
 28.30% of the stock is owned by insiders.